thenetimp/se-subgoal-counter/README.md

 The Stream Elements Subgoal Counter is a Stream Elements custom widget for tracking subscriber goals and auto incrementing them when met.

-To start click on the green button above that is labled "Code" and from the dropdown menu click on "Download Zip".
+To start click on the green button above that is labled "Code" and from the dropdown menu click on `Download Zip`.
 This will download the latest version of the main branch of this repository containing 4 files.
 This readme document, plus 3 files contain what is needed for the widget.

 Next go to Stream Elements and log into your account.
 Go to `Streaming Tools` and then to `My Overlays`.
 You can either put this custom widget in an existing or a new overlay.
 That decision is up to you.

 In your overlay click on the blue button with the plus sign, and choose `STATIC / CUSTOM` and then `Custom Widget`.
 This will create a new custom widget in the left hand side bar and it will have the settings tab selected.

-From the settings tab you should see a link "Open Editor".
+From the settings tab you should see a link `Open Editor`.
 Click on this link and it will open the editor modal which is where we will put the code you downloaded from the zip file.

 Using a simple text editor application (In windows Notepad is recommended, and for Mac TextEdit is recommended) we will open the files we downloaded.